PURPOSE AND GOALS

 The child care center is open 5 days a week.
-Monday through Thursday: 7am - 4:30pm, and Friday 7am - 4pm.
+Monday through Friday 7:00am - 4:00pm.
 The Highland High Child Care Center has been planned in conjunction with Highland High School's traditional school year.
 The High School Child Care students and their help are required to maintain a quality program.
-The childcare center is closed all days that Highland High School is not in session.
+The child care center is closed all days that Highland High School is not in session.

 Tuition is charged in full on a monthly basis.
 Families pay according to their enrollment preferencees.
 Pricing based on age and enrollment is found on the back of this sheet.
 Tuition covers the cost of child care, mid-morning snack, afternoon snack, and child care materials.
 It does not include lunch, diapers, baby food (of any kinds).

 If you are interested in receiving further information regarding HHCC, or if you would like to put your child on the waiting list, please contact our director.

 The Utah State Board of Education has asked us to keep our daycare tuition in line with community centers.
 Tax dollars do not subsidize daycare centers in the public schools.
 For a comparison of prices with surrounding centers' pricing please ask our director.